-Displacement measuring "laser" interferometers are only specified by 1-2.B.6.b.1.c.
+Interferometer and optical-encoder displacement measuring systems containing a "laser" are only specified in 1-2.B.6.b.1.c.

 For the purpose of 1-2.B.6.b.1., 'linear displacement' means the change of distance between the measuring probe and the measured object.